browserengineering/book/book/scheduling-and-threading.md

             self.lock.release()
 ```

-Each `Tab` will own a `MainThreadRunner` and schedule script eval tasks and
+Each `Tab` will own a `MainThreadEventLoop` and schedule script eval tasks and
 animation frames on it.[^one-per-tab]
 And since we'll be copying the display list across threads and not a canvas,
 the focus painting behavior needs to become a new `DrawLine` canvas command.